 Santiago \s(a)-ntia-go, san-tiago\ as a boys' name is pronounced sahn-tee-AH-go.
 It is of Spanish origin, and the meaning of Santiago is "Saint James".
 A blended form of Saint Diego; Diego is a Spanish form of James.
 James the Greater (of the two apostles by that name) is the patron saint of Spain.

-For more information, see also the related boy name Iago.
+For more on this name, see also the related boy name Iago.

 Displayed below is the birth name popularity of Santiago for boys.
 Santiago reached its apex position of #115 in the U.S. in the year 2014.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

 Jacob (#4 in 2014), James (#9), Diego (#129), Jameson (#159), Jamison (#440), Jaime (#468), Jimmy (#523), Jamie (#786), Seamus (#900), Jimmie, Jim, Jamey, Hamish, Jacques, Jame and Jayme are the popular related forms of Santiago (#115 in 2014).
 Usage of these boy names was at its apex during the years 1970-1979 (usage of 0.4745%) and is somewhat lower today (usage 0.3804%, down 19.8%), with the versions Jamie, Jacques, Jamey, Jim and Jimmie falling out of style.
 The trendier boy names in this list are Jameson (#159), Jamison (#440), Santiago (#115), Jacob (#4) and Diego (#129), with Diego, Jacob and Santiago enjoying a resurgence in usage.
 Displayed below is an analysis of the usage of the boy name Santiago and corresponding names.
 (Top 1000 Baby Names Records, 2014)